Producer responsibility for packaging

 • Largest global network of experts under one roof in producer responsibility

-• Strong and solid owner (Landbell Group) with global coverage
+• Local expertise in Nyborg, Denmark and strong and solid owner (Landbell Group) with global coverage

 • Large scale, which ensures efficiency in administrative and practical waste treatment, where the recycling rate is high and as much product and packaging as possible is reused.